alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 3. Check that the user is able to successfully login to the environment once MFA is set up and using the right credentials
   + a) **Verify**: login to the portal using the user account and check that MFA is requested
   + b) **Verify**: login into the remote desktop web client (`https://<SRE ID>.<safe haven domain> (eg. https://sandbox.dsgroupdev.co.uk/`) successfully and **check that MFA is requested**
-4. Check that the user is unable to view apps when not in the correct group
-  + a) Login into the remote desktop web client successfully and remove the user you created from the group: `SG <SRE ID> Research User`, which you should have added them to previously
-  + b) **Verify**: login into the remote desktop web client (`https://<SRE ID>.<safe haven domain> (eg. https://sandbox.dsgroupdev.co.uk/`) successfully and check that you can no longer see the apps

 ### Verify by (WB):